-Section 179 expensing election.
-This allows you to currently deduct the cost of purchasing eligible new or used assets.
-Examples include equipment, furniture, off-the-shelf computer software, qualified improvement property and certain personal property used predominantly to furnish lodging.
+Section 179 expensing.
+This election allows you to currently deduct the cost of purchasing eligible new or used assets.
+Examples include equipment, furniture, off-the-shelf computer software, QIP (see "QIP deduction," above right) and certain personal property used predominantly to furnish lodging.
 The following improvements to nonresidential real property are also eligible: roofs, HVAC equipment, fire protection and alarm systems, and security systems.

-For qualifying property placed in service in 2022, the expensing limit is \$1.08 million.
-The break begins to phase out dollar for dollar when asset acquisitions for the year exceed \$2.7 million.
+For qualifying property placed in service in 2023, the expensing limit is \$1.16 million.
+The break begins to phase out dollar for dollar when asset acquisitions for the year exceed \$2.89 million.
+You can claim the election only to offset net income, not to reduce it below zero to create a net operating loss.